beamer-bridge/run-your-own-agent/README.md

 1. Copy your JSON keystore file to `data/account`.

+### Mainnet configuration

-1. Edit `data/agent.conf` and make sure that the following keys have correct values:
+1. Edit `data/agent-mainnet.conf` and make sure that the following keys have correct values:

    - `[account.path]` - the path to your JSON keystore file
    - `[account.password]` - the password to unlock your keystore file